hpoul/codeux.design/web/content/000.articles.blog/002.manage-secrets-flutter-project.article/@body.md

 for services like Firebase, Analytics, etc. Or provisioning profiles for iOS.

+This is the first part of what will become three parts on how to build flutter apps on a CI.

+1. Setting up Blackbox & Managing Signing Keys (This article)
+2. Using Blackbox on a CI (Coming soon)
+3. Building release builds on Travis (Android) and Cirrus CI. (iOS) (Coming soon)

 # Blackbox Overview

 It is generally not a good idea to add plaintext API keys, passwords, etc. to your git repository.
-But it is usually very convenient.
+But it is very convenient.
 This is where [Blackbox](https://github.com/StackExchange/blackbox) comes in and allows you to store encrypted secrets along side your flutter app.